PathwayCommons/reconx-to-biopax/README.md

 I first tried to modify the existing code, but stuck with library conflicts and was not able to resolve the problems.
 See the initial changesets starting from tag `base1` till `milestone1.1`.

-To keep things much simpler, I (Arman) created a new project from the scratch under `Goal1-SBML2BioPAX/sbml2biopax`.
-This project depends on two libraries: Paxtools and JSBML.
+To keep things much simpler, we created a new project from the scratch.
+This project depends on Paxtools and JSBML libraries.
-I implemented the converter so that this project can be used a library by other projects as well.
+We implemented the converter so that this project can be used as a library by other projects as well.
 The main class of this project, `ReconxToBiopaxConverter`, serves as an example to show how to use this API:

 	//java
 	// ...
 	SBMLDocument sbmlDocument = SBMLReader.read(new File(sbmlFile));
-	SBML2BioPAXConverter sbml2BioPAXConverter = new SBML2BioPAXConverter();
+	SbmlToBiopaxConverter converter = new SbmlToBiopaxConverter();
-	Model bpModel = sbml2BioPAXConverter.convert(sbmlDocument);
+	Model bpModel = converter.convert(sbmlDocument);
 	// where bpModel is the BioPAX model
 	// ...

-During implementation, I tried to seperate utility methods and main flow as much as possible, so that we have all main conversion logic in the `SbmlToBiopaxConverter` class and all utility methods in the `SbmlToBiopaxUtils`.
+During implementation, we separated utility methods and main flow as much as possible, so that we have all main conversion logic in the `SbmlToBiopaxConverter` class and all utility methods in the `SbmlToBiopaxUtils`.